harpreetbcu/credit_card_fraud/README.md

 # credit_card_fraud

+To Run in local pc use the following command

+#python app.py

-To Run in local Pc use following command python app.py in the terminal to start the project local, once start open the url in the browser.
+in the terminal to start the project local, once start to open the URL in the browser.